Skeleta in non-Archimedean and tropical geometry: Semirings

-\begin{eg} Let $\Delta=[-\infty,0]$ denote the infinite half-line, and consider the semiring $\mathrm{CPA}_\Z(\Delta,\R_\vee)$ of its convex, piecewise-affine functions (e.g. \ref{eg-first}).
+\begin{eg} Let $\Delta=[-\infty,0]$ denote the infinite half-line, and consider the semiring $\mathrm{CPA}_\Z(\Delta,\R_\vee)$ of its convex, piecewise-affine functions with integer slopes (e.g. \ref{eg-first}).
 It is generated over $\R_\vee$ by a single, contracting element $X$.
 However, this generation is \emph{not} free: it satisfies additional relations, such as

 for all $n\in\N$ and $Y_i\in\mathrm{CPA}_\Z(\Delta,\R_\vee)$.
 We can see that these relations are not satisfied in $\R_\vee\{X\}$ by thinking of it as the set of monomial $\sh O_K\{x\}$-submodules of $K\{x\}$, where $K$ is any non-Archimedean field with value group $|K|=\R$.